metareflection/www-research/neuro/index.md

 # Projects
 - Relational Programming Neural Networks
-  - The **semKanren Machine** is a relational programming language interpreter that represents all symbols with vector embeddings.
-The semKanren Machine integrates vector database search into the unification process of miniKanren, enabling what we call *semantic unification*.
+  - The **vectorKanren Machine** is a relational programming language interpreter that represents all symbols with vector embeddings.
+The vectorKanren Machine integrates vector database search into the unification process of miniKanren, enabling what we call *semantic unification*.
 Semantic unification allows the relational query engine to tolerate semantic ambiguity in queries.
-As the semKanren Machine is an interpreter, it requires that a programmer provide vector embeddings of query code to execute.
+As the vectorKanren Machine is an interpreter, it requires that a programmer provide vector embeddings of query code to execute.
-  - The **neuroKanren Machine** augments the semKanren Machine with program learning in order to solve tasks autonomously.
+  - The **neuroKanren Machine** is a Spinner, augmenting the vectorKanren Machine with program learning in order to solve tasks autonomously through self-programming.
 - Functional Programming Neural Networks
-  - The **Neural Lisp Machine** is an interpreter for Neural Lisp, which stores structured information using cons cells as in classical Lisp while representing all symbols with vector embeddings.
+  - The **Neural Lisp Machine** is a Spinner that interprets Neural Lisp, storing structured information using cons cells as in classical Lisp while representing all symbols with vector embeddings.
 Like the neuroKanren Machine, it is self-programming and intended to solve tasks autonomously.

 # Programming Language of Thought